Castle Combe Circuit: Present

-Races include a home-circuit championship with classes for Saloon cars, Sports and GTs, and Formula Ford.
-Racing clubs from around the UK include the track in the events for their championships, including the 750 Motor Club, and BRSCC.
-Once a year motorcycle racing takes place over two days during the summer.
+Races include a home-circuit championship with classes for saloon cars, sports cars and GTs, and Formula Ford.
+Racing clubs from around the UK include the track in the events for their championships, including the 750 Motor Club and BRSCC.
+Once a year, motorcycle racing takes place over two days during the summer.
 The weekend includes a sidecar championship and an historic race, as well as the more modern supersport races.

 As well as holding trackdays for both cars and motorcycles, Castle Combe Circuit holds a large number of car shows.
 These shows follow a general motorsport theme and exhibit show stands, market stalls, stunt demonstrations, classic displays and on certain days the circuit is able to hold track sessions.
-Since 2001 Rallyday, an annual demonstration event for rally cars, has also been held.
-Motoring shows Top Gear and Fifth Gear have used this circuit to race or test cars on.
+Since 2001, Rallyday, an annual demonstration event for rally cars, has also been held.
+Motoring shows Top Gear and Fifth Gear have used the circuit to race or test cars on.

+The Under 17 Car Club have been using the track since 1976 to host events where members of the club learn to drive from the age of 11.
+The club transform the track into driving circuits with roundabouts and motorway sections.
+The club also hold their annual Magic Day at Combe to raise money for the Teenage Cancer Trust.

 The circuit hosts a Greenpower event, one round in a series held at various racetrack-type venues.
 When not in use for racing, the circuit is the venue for a regular car boot sale that has become one of the biggest in the South West.
 In May it also hosts an annual steam rally.

 Lap Records

-The fastest official race lap records at Castle Combe Circuit are listed as:
+Max Chilton held the overall unofficial track record with a lap of 0:54.559 with McMurtry Spéirling PURE VP1 in a private testing session in April 2024.
+As of August 2022, the fastest official race lap records at Castle Combe Circuit are listed as: